Agriculture and Horticulture Development Board: Funding

 Farmers, growers and others in the food supply chain pay a statutory levy and in return receive services that they might not otherwise be able to afford to invest in, like research and development, market intelligence information and trade development and marketing.
 The levy rate is recommended by advisory boards composed of levy payers and agreed by the AHDB Board and by UK Ministers.

+2024 advertising campaign

+In 2024, the AHDB ran an advertising campaign called "Let's Eat Balanced", encouraging the consumption of meat and milk.
+Objections were raised to the campaign by medical groups and other campaigners, stating that this went counter to evidence-based standards for healthy eating.